Why Study Occupational Therapy

 - Five-year, entry-level nature of our Master's degree program.
 Unlike most other schools in which you apply to the OT program in your second or third year of college, with E-town, you apply and are accepted as an OT student for the first year of college with no reapplication for the graduate year.

 - Options for international learning opportunities.
-You may study abroad during the fall of the junior year, or may participate in other international learning experiences during May terms or other breaks.
+You may study abroad during your junior year, or may participate in other international learning experiences during May terms or other breaks.

 Learn from professionals who have worked in a clinic.
 Our faculty members represent a wealth of specialty clinical practice across all ages – from newborns to the elderly – in various settings such as hospitals, inpatient and outpatient rehabilitation centers, psychiatric hospitals, schools, homes, community health programs, and international settings.
 They are experts in research, theory, clinical reasoning and clinical intervention.